 The species of great blue herons in this part of B.C. is a unique subspecies that doesn’t migrate, but stays here year round.
 They are considered to be a species at risk in British Columbia mainly due to loss of habitat.
 The Stanley Park colony seems to thrive so close to urban development but these unique circumstances are not found everywhere.

 Another easily observed heron colony while hiking can be found at Colony Farm in Coquitlam where about 110 nests are located in this Wildlife Management Area.
-However, there is concern about the herons not returning this year, only a few nests are occupied at the moment and local naturalists are not sure why but according to this news report, a likely reason is the construction of the Port Mann Bridge.

 For more info on herons in Stanley Park: http://stanleyparkecology.ca/conservation/urban-wildlife/herons/

 Linda Bakker is the Team Leader of Wildlife Rehabilitation at the Wildlife Rescue Association of BC.
 The Wildlife Rescue Association is the largest urban rehabilitator of wildlife in British Columbia.
 Each year, WRA's Care Centre admits about 4,000 injured, orphaned and pollution-damaged wildlife.
 WRA also teaches people how to co-exist with wildlife by operating a wildlife help-line and education programs for kids and adults.